nullisnotthere/roboinker/README.md

 It is highly unlikely that anything here works (particularly without the hundreds of dollars worth of school-expensed materials), but feel free to take a peak regardless.
+>
+> Additionally, a ~100 page report was produced algonside this project.
+Big thanks to 'teach for being chill and letting it slide till the last week ✌️

 ## Description